 Thanks for visiting Dear Sybersue!
 Today I will discuss: How to Deal With Arguments in Your Relationship.

-It is a normal part of life to argue with your partner, but what if it is happening on a regular basis?
+Arguing with your partner is a normal part of life.
+But what if it is happening regularly?
 One big mistake some couples make is rehashing old arguments over and over again.

-It is so important to openly discuss your points of view, dissect the problem, and understand why it became an argument in the first place.
+Openly discussing your point of view is crucial.
+Dissect the problem to understand it better.
+Ask why it became an argument in the first place.
 Can you both be kindhearted and come to a compromise with what you are arguing about?
 Validating your partner’s feelings is imperative to having a healthy relationship.

 #1 – It is important to remember that we all want to feel validated and heard in our relationships.